- Student ActivitiesThese student life programs allow students to make lasting friendships and build leadership and teamwork skills.

 Job Placement Assistance

 Student study lounges are located on the second floor of the University Center, the second floor of the Business Technology Center, and the first floor of the Library Complex.
-The Kirk Building houses Union Station, a multi-purpose student center/TV lounge.
+The Kirk Building houses Union Station/Student Center, a multi-purpose student center/TV lounge.
 An adjacent convenience store carries a variety of snacks, drinks, consumable supplies and personal care needs.

 Testing Services is available to students as a confidential and secure location to provide a wide-range of testing services.
 Tests such as CLEP, COMPASS, TEAS, STEP, and GED are administered through the Office of Testing Services.
 Proctoring services for make-up exams and online course exams will be scheduled through Testing Services which is located in the Business Technology Center Room 207.

 Students planning to transfer to a four-year institution are provided with a transfer coordinator to help match students to the correct institution.
 Students will be directed to a transfer representative at local institutions of higher learning.
 Students will receive assistance with transferring credits and developing a program of study for while attending UACCM.